AndreiArba/slate/source/index.html.md

 }
 ```

-This endpoint is used to display the jobs tables, my future jobs, my jobs and jobs completed but without the hours filled.
+This endpoint is used to display the jobs tables: my future jobs, my jobs and jobs completed but without the hours filled.

 ### HTTP Request